 Well back in our room, fresh and clean, it is time for the dinner which is included in the price of our stay.
 Most Ryokans serve meals in the guests`room, but this Ryokan has a communal dining area.
 It was nice to dine in a dining area like this, cause then we get to talk to the other guests, and it is social and fun.
 We enjoyed it very much!

-Ryokan meals consist of traditional Japanese cuisine known as “kaiseki”, which features seasonal and regional specialities.
+Ryokan meals consist of traditional Japanese cuisine known as “kaiseki”, which features seasonal and regional specialties.
 So our dinner consists of some small, varied dishes of fish, calamari, noodles, meat, vegetables and rice beautifully served on small plates.
 Here are some of the dishes we had for dinner:

 After all the delicious main courses, we even get dessert which is some kind of sweet jelly stuff with milk (a little bit strange), and of course green tea:

-All full and satisfied, we go back to our room where the staff have laid out our futon beds.
+All full and satisfied, we go back to our room where the staff has laid out our futon beds.
 The bed is two mattresses laid out on the tatami mat floor, which is surprisingly comfortable.

 But to be honest, only Espen sleeps through the whole night.
 The windows are rather thin, so it is a bit noisy from the outside traffic and in the early morning when the sun comes up the room becomes incredibly bright because there are no curtains.
 But it is a memorable night!
 Almost like being on a camping trip! 🙂

-The breakfast (also included in the price of the room) is a bit similar to the dinner, with several small dishes of different vegetables, soup, fish and meat (both raw and cooked), as well as some western food like yoghurt and croissant.
+The breakfast (also included in the price of the room) is a bit similar to the dinner, with several small dishes of different vegetables, soup, fish and meat (both raw and cooked), as well as some western food like yogurt and croissant.
 Some of the dishes are a bit strange, while others are delicious:

 Before checking out, we go for a little walk in the Ryokans small but beautiful garden.